hmcts/rse-cft-lib/README.md

 cons:
  * Transient images - HMCTS container images are cleared down after a time
  * Classpath injection harder with fat jars

-### :warning: Note to maintainers :warning:

-This repository features a modified `gradlew`!

-A Gradle init script is used to customise the included CFT projects. gradlew has been modified to invoke this script so **any upgrade to the gradle wrapper must preserve this modification**.